jauregui3/Thesis-Project/README.md

 Below are some of the most important commonly used file locations.

- - Network.js - public/files/assets/8668841/... -this file sets up our socket.io
+ - Network.js - public/files/assets/8668841/... - this file sets up our socket.io

  - collider.js - public/files/assets/8668838/... - this file sets up our player collisions

- - teleportable.js - public/files/assets/8668839/... - this file moves our player between points in map and handles some of the death and player creation logic.
+ - teleportable.js - public/files/assets/8668839/... - this file puts players in the right spot on update

  - start-screen.js - public/files/assets/8658762/... - this creates a new player

- - movement.js - public/files/assets/8668840/...- this defines movevment of player and tracks other players
+ - movement.js - public/files/assets/8668840/... - this defines movevment of player and tracks other players